 - 1. A baccalaureate or higher degree, in an area other than professional education, from an approved institution. - 2.
 An approved program of professional preparation.
 This means a sequence of education courses, including an all-day (full-time) assignment of a semester's duration in student teaching. - 3.
 Passage of a subject matter examination or its waiver via an approved academic preparation.
 UCI academic programs are approved for most examination waivers. - 4.
 Demonstration of a knowledge of the various methods of teaching reading as validated by successful completion of a program of study. - 5.
 A course or an examination dealing with the U.S. Constitution. - 6.
 A fifth year of study is still required, even though a student may elect to start or complete the approved program of professional preparation as an undergraduate.
 Completion of the approved program as an undergraduate at UCI with a grade point average of 3.0 will support admission to the Graduate Division (in UCI Teacher Education) for completion of the fifth year requirement.
 The UCI Teacher Education program defines the fifth year as 45 quarter units of upper-division or graduate-level work taken after the bachelor's degree is granted.
 In each instance the fifth year will consist of a controlled program individually determined, based upon the assessed needs of the student as determined by the student, the Office of Teacher Education, and where applicable, the hiring school district.
 PASSAGE OF A SUBJECT MATTER EXAMINATION Single Subject Examinations.
-Except as waivers are approved, subject matter examinations authorizing single subject instruction are required for all subjects taught in California public schools.
-Subject matter examinations are required for additional authorizations.
-Nearly all majors on the UCI campus are approved for waivers.
+California requires all students to pass the National Teachers Examination (NTE) in the area of their teaching major except as a particular institution has developed an approved major which waives the NTE.
+All UCI academic majors which are commonly 230 Teacher Education taught in the public schools have been waived in lieu of the National Teachers Examination.
+However, in some majors there are certain requirements that a student must complete while fulfilling the major in order to receive this waiver.
+Students should consult a counselor in the Office of Teacher Education for detailed information.
+Supplementary Authorization.
+Teaching minors by that name no longer exist, but it is possible to add further teaching authorizations beyond the single subject major.
+Students deciding to be credentialed in more than one subject area may qualify to do so in either of two ways: - 1.
+Students may complete 30 quarter units (15 quarter units if they are upper-division) in collegiate-level course work to be used to develop a supplementary authorization to teach in areas differing from the single subject major.
+Consult a counselor in the Office of Teacher Education for specifics. - 2.
+Students may pass the National Teachers Examination in any area of their choice and thus qualify for the supplementary authorization in that subject.
 Multiple Subject Examinations.
 A general subject matter examination authorizing teaching multiple subjects includes an examination of the candidate's knowledge of the following areas: English, social science, fine arts, science, and mathematics.
 The UCI program for the Multiple Subject Teaching Credential is approved for waiver of the examination.
-Teaching Minors.
-The Licensing Law of 1970 does not refer to minors.
-Students desiring to be credentialed in more than one subject area are strongly advised to take sufficient course work to enable them to demonstrate competency in that subject area.
-MULTIPLE AND SINGLE SUBJECT CREDENTIALS Multiple and Single Subject Credentials are of three types:
+Multiple and Single Subject Credentials Multiple and Single Subject Credentials are of three types: